PlummersSoftwareLLC/Primes/PrimeZig/solution_3/README.md

 - `wheel`:  Precalculate (at compile time) a series of initial primes and during the "reset" phase, project these primes onto the field.
 Then proceed as normal with the remaining primes.

+and more!

 Architecture:

-- `src/alloc.zig` an allocator that prioritizes use of scratch space set aside in .bss
+- `src/alloc.zig` various allocators to be swapped out.
 - `src/main.zig` entrypoint for the program; builds the drag race layout
-- `src/wheel.zig` uses the sieve program to generate wheel LUTs at compile-time
+- `src/wheel.zig` uses the sieve program to generate wheel memory LUTs at compile-time
 - `src/runners.zig` generic "runner" framework.
 Impls:
   - `SingleThreadedRunner`
   - `AmdahlRunner`